ideasonpurpose/developer-guidelines/README.md

 ## Authorship

 Ideas On Purpose **MUST** be the author of all code and assets.
-We're all contributors and will be credited where appropriate.
+We're all contributors and will be individually credited where appropriate.

 ## Git and Source Code Management
 Git is **REQUIRED** for source code management and version control.
 Developers will be granted access to a project repository on GitHub.